-- 85. Demography.
-GSPA with its total population of 312,539 which accounts for 78% of the total urban population of Meghalaya.
-Only 14% of the total geographical area of Greater Shillong, i.e., the core area is supporting 82% of the total population.
-While the population growth rate in Shillong Municipal Area and the Cantonment has continuously declined, the urban centers within the SUA i.e., Pynthorumkhrah and Madantring (classified as urban in 1981) have shown high growth rates. - 86.
+- 93. Demography.
+GSPA with its total population of 4,11,955 as per 2011 census which accounts for 69.18% of the total urban population of Meghalaya.
+Only 23.5% of the total geographical area of Greater Shillong, i.e., the core area is supporting 82% of the total population.
+While the population growth rate in Shillong Municipal Area and the Cantonment has continuously declined, the urban centers within the SUA i.e., Pynthorumkhrah and Madantring (classified as urban in 1981) have shown high growth rates. - 94.
 Migration Pattern.
 Unlike other project cities more than 82.8% of the people are born within Shillong.
 Migration is not common within GSPA.

-7 Kutcha drains are earthen drain and Pucca drains are generally of masonary or RCC construction.
+8 Kutcha drains are earthen drain and Pucca drains are generally of masonary or RCC construction.

-- 87. Sex Ratio.
+95. Sex Ratio.
 Sex ratio in the city was quite low in 1991 at 892 females per 1000 males.
-However, as per Census 2001, the figure has increased to 1009 females per 1000 males more than the national average of 933. - 88.
-Literacy and Education (For Population Above 6 years).
-The literacy rate in GSPA is 88%, which is more than the national average of 65.4% (Census 2001).
-In terms of education around 15% of the population is having education up to class V. - 89.
+However, as per Census 2001, the figure has increased to 1009 females per 1000 males and as per 2011 census.1006 females per 1000 males which is more than the national average of 940

+- 96. Literacy and Education (For Population Above 6 years).
+The literacy rate in GSPA is 91.5%, which is more than the national average of 85% (Census 2011).
+In terms of education around 15% of the population is having education up to class V. - 97.
 Work Participation Rate.
 The work participation rate within the city is 27.6% much less than the national average of 39.3%.
-Though there has been a significant increase in the total main workers from 14% in 1991 to 31% in 2001 the percentage of non-workers has also increased tremendously from 27% in 1991 to 67.1% in 2001 indicating towards growing unemployment. - 90.
+Though there has been a significant increase in the total main workers from 14% in 1991 to 31% in 2001 the percentage of non-workers has also increased tremendously from 27% in 1991 to 67.1% in 2001 indicating towards growing unemployment. - 98.
 Occupational Profile.
-Occupational profile of the city reflects a predominance of tertiary sector with 39% of the population engaged in government services followed by 25% in other non-defined services. - 91.
+Occupational profile of the city reflects a predominance of tertiary sector with 39% of the population engaged in government services followed by 25% in other non-defined services. - 99.
 History, Culture, and Tourism.
 Shillong has numerous waterfalls viz.
 Elephant Falls in Upper Shillong, Sweet falls in Happy Valley and the Bishop Bidon falls in Mawlai.
 There are several beautiful Cathedrals in and around the city.
 Shillong has one on the oldest natural golf courses in the world.
-There is no heritage building nor is there any property related to cultural activities in the surroundings of the proposed sanitary landfill site. - 92.
+There is no heritage building nor is there any property related to cultural activities in the surroundings of the proposed sanitary landfill site. - 100.
 Indigenous People.
 In Shillong and the entire state of Meghalaya, the tribes constitute the mainstream society Shillong has predominantly tribal population (77% of the total population) with Khasis being the dominant tribe followed by Jaintia, Bhoi, War and Garo.
 All the tribal communities are into modern means of livelihood.
 They have the same traditions, customs and usage with a little variation owing to geographical divisions.
 The most predominant indigenous group is Khasi accounting for 85% of the total lps.
-The Khasi speak the language of Khasi and most follow Christianity.
+The Khasi speak the language of Khasi and most follow Christianity. - 101.
+Outfall of Leachate Tank The outfall of the leachate tank has been designed at the same location where existing discharge point of the landfill is situated.
+This discharges into a small stream leading to the Umiam lake downstream about 3 km from the existing landfill site.
+There is no habitation downstream of the stream being located in a reserved forest.
+This stream passes through the forest area.
+The construction of Leachate tank will improve the quality of discharge compared to the existing condition, indicated in paras 58 80 above.